Painted Pumpkin Pillow: Pottery Barn Inspired

 Before I painted the pumpkin I wanted to sketch it out first.
 I took another paper dish and marked out the edges of the pumpkin so I knew how large I could go…not going too close to the edge of the pillow (probably about 1.5″) Well once I did that I began to sketch out the pumpkin.
 I copied the PB image the best I could…if you are not great at hand drawing finding a stencil could help.
 I think what is important about the pumpkin here is that it has 3D shape to it so try your best at creating the 3D look.
 Once I finished sketching I darkened the areas of the pumpkin using the pencil (that were dark in the photo) So I knew right away where to start my contrast with the paint.

-Adding shadow and contrast to the areas that the picture has and highlight (white) where the photo shows.
+Adding shadow and contrast to the areas that the picture has and highlight (white) where the photo shows, using your acrylic paint.
 Once again having the water there helps to avoid too many mistakes since you can apply lightly and add as you go.

 And that’s all!
 It was a fun project to do and I have not painted a “picture” in a long time so it was a really relaxing craft.
 No pressure is the best way to go about this.
 Knowing that the pillow cover was only $4.99 helped and if all else failed I would not have to do this post haha.
 I think if I can pull this off so can you….you know your artistic abilities and you don’t have to be a great artist to pull this one off.
 Having the “home made” look is what this pillow is about and could even be a great craft to have your kids do if you did not want to take this one seriously.